 At the plant level, estimates of the source of productivity increases can be used as the basis of gainsharing plans.
 At the industry level, productivity improvements cannot be traced separately to the behavior of workers, managers, or investors in the industry.
 The contributions of one industry to another industry's productivity cannot be separated.
-Therefore the use of industry productivity as a wage determinant would have adverse economic consequences.
-For these reasons, industry productivity is seldom suggested as a wage determinant.
+Therefore the use of industry productivity as a salary determinant would have adverse economic consequences.
+For these reasons, industry productivity is seldom suggested as a salary determinant.

-The inflationary potential of productivity formulas that are not accepted as limits is enhanced by a tendency to seek a productivity measure that makes larger wage increases feasible.
+The inflationary potential of productivity formulas that are not accepted as limits is enhanced by a tendency to seek a productivity measure that makes larger pay increases feasible.
 Increases in industry productivity, for example, may be higher, but industry indexes are less reliable and more variable.
 Such indexes may also conceal the contribution of one industry to another's productivity.
-Even indexes of national productivity may overstate non-inflationary wage-increase possibilities, by failing to measure the effects of transfers of workers from lower- to higher-productivity industries and other sources of increase in labor quality.
+Even indexes of national productivity may overstate non-inflationary pay increase possibilities, by failing to measure the effects of transfers of workers from lower- to higher-productivity industries and other sources of increase in labor quality.